Katy Keene (TV series): Connection to Riverdale

 On August 4, 2019, Michael Grassi announced that there was going to be a crossover between Riverdale and Katy Keene in the future.
 The crossover episode aired on February 5, 2020, as a part of Riverdale, and introduced Katy for the first time.

 Katy Keene crosses over with Riverdale in the sixth episode when Robin Givens reprises her role as Sierra McCoy from Riverdale.
 Four episodes later, Casey Cott reprises his role as Kevin Keller in episode ten.
 In the last episode of the first season, Mark Consuelos reprises his role as Hiram Lodge.

 Despite the cancellation, characters from Katy Keene appear in Riverdale: Zane Holtz reprised his role as K.O.
 Kelly in the first episode of season five and in the tenth episode of season six, followed by Ryan Faucett as Bernardo in the seventh episode of the same season, Lucy Hale reprised her role in a voice-over cameo in the eighth episode, and Camille Hyde reprised her role as Alexandra Cabot in the fifteenth episode.
 The character Chad Gekko, who appeared in two episodes of Katy Keene, also returns as a recurring characters in season five, played by Chris Mason.
 Mason replaces Reid Prebenda, who portrayed the character in the spin-off.

 Music

 Musical performances are featured throughout the series, a blend of cover versions and originals.
 Songs performed in episodes are released as digital singles after broadcast by WaterTower Music.

 Following the end of the season, the label released a digital compilation for season 1 songs.
-The series also include a musical episode with its own soundtrack was released on WaterTower.
-The Kiss of the Spider Woman soundtrack, was released on March 20, 2020.
+The musical episode "Kiss of the Spider Woman", featuring songs from the musical of the same name, received its own soundtrack, released on March 20, 2020.